grahamgower/demesdraw/README.md

 If an output file is not specified, then an interactive plotting window will be shown.
 Hovering the mouse over parts of the plot will show an annotation.
-The example below combines this with `demes` CLI support for `ms` commands, to to visualise a command from the
+The example below combines this with `demes` CLI support for `ms` commands, to visualise a command from the
 [`ms` manual](http://home.uchicago.edu/~rhudson1/source/mksamples.html).

 ```sh